ESR-NZ/covid_in_wastewater/README.md

 -   Region: region name

--   copies_per_person_per_day: An average of the SARS-CoV-2 genome copies per person per day.
-Raw SARS-CoV-2 genome copies results are normalised by catchment for population covered by testing and normalised for wastewater flow per day.
+-   copies_per_person_per_day: average of the SARS-CoV-2 genome copies per person per day.
 Calculated as an average of results from the previous 7 days.
+Raw SARS-CoV-2 genome copies results are normalised by i) catchment for population covered by testing and ii) wastewater flow into the WWTP per day.

 -   n_site: number of sites within the region contributing to each week's data.